oracle/python-oracledb/doc/src/user_guide/initialization.rst

     Once the Thick mode is enabled, all connections will be in Thick mode and you cannot go back to Thin mode.

+If you are changing from the default Thin mode, then refer to :ref:`featuresummary` and :ref:`driverdiff` for other changes that may be needed.

+If you are upgrading a cx_Oracle application to python-oracledb, then refer to :ref:`upgrading83` for other changes that may be needed.

 You can validate the python-oracledb mode by querying the ``CLIENT_DRIVER`` column of ``V$SESSION_CONNECT_INFO`` and verifying if the value of the column